 Sheryl Gray Stolberg, “Scarred by Covid, Survivors and Victims’ Families Aim to Be a Political Force,” explores activism by Covid survivors and others affected by its impact, including relatives of both survivors and people who have passed away.
 The article describes the difficulty of Covid-related activism due to political divisions, while highlighting activists’ goals, such as a national holiday to honor victims, mental health and disability benefits, and increased research about long-haul Covid.

 In “Urged by Battery Park City Locals, Work Paused on Essential Workers Monument,” Valentina Di Liscia covers local outcry over the construction of the “Circle of Heroes” memorial in Battery Park City.
 Residents oppose the project because they were not consulted about its development or and believe that it will reduce green space.
 They demanded a pause in order to support greater community engagement.

-Marked by Healing is a non-profit organization which organizes all-volunteer events and connects COVID activist hubs across the country.
+Marked by COVID is a non-profit organization which organizes all-volunteer events and connects COVID activist hubs across the country.
 The group’s activities include funding “honest obituaries,” organizing actions, amplifying personal stories, advocating for a COVID Memorial Day, and coordinating a sympathy card exchange.